emilyyost/p5api/README.md

-x When second hidden image clicked x if matched leave flipped over x else if clicks exposed image, ingore click else hide images after alert msg "no match"
+x When second hidden image clicked x if matched leave flipped over x else if clicks exposed image, ingore click x else hide images after alert msg "no match"
-    if all images are exposed, alert "you win", "play again?" if yes, redo setup
+    x if all images are exposed, alert "you win", "play again?" if yes, redo setup
       else "thanks for playing!"